wangfeishsh/baocy/apache-kafka.md

 ......

+Now create a new topic with a replication factor of three:

+&gt; **bin\/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 1 --topic my-replicated-topic**

+Okay but now that we have a cluster how can we know which broker is doing what?
+To see that run the "describe topics" command:

 &gt; **bin\/kafka-topics.sh --describe --zookeeper localhost:2181 --topic my-replicated-topic**

 Topic:my-replicated-topic PartitionCount:1 ReplicationFactor:3 Configs:

 Topic: my-replicated-topic Partition: 0 Leader: 1 Replicas: 1,2,0 Isr: 1,2,0

 Here is an explanation of output.
 The first line gives a summary of all the partitions, each additional line gives information about one partition.
 Since we have only one partition for this topic there is only one line.